cecileung1208/Weather-Visualization-Dashboard/README.md

    * A descriptive title and heading tag.
    * The plot/visualization itself for the selected comparison.
    * A paragraph describing the plot and its significance.

+### Comparison Page

+* Contains all of the visualizations on the same page so we can easily visually compare them.
+  * Uses a Bootstrap grid for the visualizations.
+  * The grid must be two visualizations across on screens medium and larger, and 1 across on extra-small and small screens.

 ## Data Visualizations/Scripts